How to Merge Photos into an Astrophotography Mosaic

 So, I had to learn how to merge photos in Photoshop.
 Here’s what I tried out.

-Planning to Image the Nebula
+Tutorial: Planning to Image the Nebula

 How do I divide up the nebula and how do I merge photos in Photoshop?

 I solved this using a nifty website called Telescopius which enables you to enter your telescope and camera details to produce a simulated view of an astronomical object as viewed from your telescope, exactly as it would appear in your camera’s field of view.
 Very handy!
+Most telescopes will be in the database but don’t try this with the James Webb Telescope, it probably won’t be there!

 Once I found the North American Nebula, I could easily see how little of it could be photographed in one single frame.
 My telescope has a focal length of 650 mm, and considering that the nebula looked small in the picture taken with my 150mm Samyang lens, I estimate that the ideal focal length to capture NGC 7000 would be about 300mm.
 Unfortunately, I don’t have a lens or a telescope with a focal length close to that.